sheniff/Udacity-SWDN-P1-Planner/actionPlan.md

   - [x] List all the events as cards :D for phone version at least
   - [x] Include buttons to alert "going"/"not going"
 - [x] New event option to the top (fixed, for easier access)
-- Logout button
+- [x] Logout button

 ## Automated build process
-- Use gulp
+- [x] Use gulp
-- include gh-pages for automatic deploy
+- [x] include gh-pages for automatic deploy
+- Lint
+- sourcemaps (require installing xcode 7 and libtools)